samuelhavelka/double-bass/README.md

-Double Bass
+Double Bass Project

 This repo will serve as a backup and version control for a 4/4 double bass build.
-Contains CAD files and other proejct documentation.
+Contains CAD files, screenshots, and other project documentation.